Thallys-nogueira/Social-Media-and-Mental-Health-in-Brazil-in-Times-of-Coronavirus/list_keywords.md

 # Social Media and Mental Health in Brazil in Times of Coronavirus
 Author: Thallys da Silva Nogueira
-### List of keywords for collecting data on Twitter about anxiety and depression in times of coronavirus.
+### List of keywords for collecting data on Twitter about anxiety and depression in times of coronavirus using terms in the Brazilian Portuguese language..

 |Id|Keyword|Category|
 |--------------|-----------------|------------------|